Daguhh/naivecalendar/README.rst

   .. code:: ini

-    [9H30] rdv with truc <---- will be displayed
+    [9H30 -> 10H] short description <---- will be displayed
-    Some text
-    Some text again
+    Long
+    multilines
+    description...
-    [14H30] rdv with muche <----- will be displayed Some text again again
+    [14H30] rdv with bidulle <----- will be displayed Some text again again

 - show header : if the event/note don't contain section, only first line will be displayed